Pediatric Physical Therapy (PT)

 Our patients who are being treated as inpatients may need physical therapy to help them regain movement skills or prepare for a return home.
 We also provide outpatient physical therapy to children who have a number of conditions and chronic diseases.

-For example, your child with cerebral palsy might need physical therapy throughout his or her life to improve muscle strength and movement, and to prevent joints from stiffening.
+For example, your child with cerebral palsy (CP) might need physical therapy throughout his or her life to improve muscle strength and movement, and to prevent joints from stiffening.
 Physical therapy is the main treatment for torticollis, tightening of an infant’s neck muscles that can lead to problems with movement, balance or your child’s skeletal development.

 Examples of other conditions in children and adolescents that might require physical therapy include: